Video: Animal Eating Habits

-- The giant panda spends at least 12 hours a day with feeding on bamboo.
-It eats between 22 and 66 lb (10 and 30 kg).
+The giant panda spends at least 12 hours a day with feeding on bamboo.
+It eats 22-66 lb (10-30 kg).
 Yet, this is not for pure enjoyment.
 The panda needs a lot of bamboo as it contains very few nutrients.
 But this does not prevent the panda from being picky.
 From about 100 bamboo variants it only appreciates 25 species.

 There are animals that eat a lot - such as giraffes, elephants, rhinos, and blue whales.
 And there are animals that do not eat very much – like camels, bears, crocodiles, and spiders.
 Some eat more than their own body weight, such as the common shrew, hummingbirds, caterpillars, and bats.